Understanding FLSA Compliance

 The Fair Labor Standards Act (FLSA) is federal law that sets minimum wage, overtime pay, equal pay, record keeping, and child labor standards.
 The university’s classification, pay, and payroll regulations, forms, and procedures are designed to achieve compliance.
 Accordingly, departments can maintain compliance by carefully following the established regulations and procedures.
 Violations may result in civil or criminal action, as well as award back wages and levy fines.

-Effective January 1, 2021, all Florida Gulf Coast University employees must be paid at least $8.65 per hour in order to comply with the minimum wage for the state of Florida.
+Effective September 30, 2021, all Florida Gulf Coast University employees must be paid at lease $10.00 per hour in order to comply with the minimum wage for the state of Florida.
+Please note that the next change to the state minimum wage will be on September 30, 2022 when it increases to $11.00 an hour.
 The federal minimum wage is $7.25 per hour, however, employers in the state of Florida must comply with the higher state minimum wage.

 Overtime is defined as work that is required or permitted beyond the 40 hour University workweek.
 It is a supervisor’s responsibility to insure that unauthorized overtime is not worked.
 The work schedule should be arranged so that overtime usually is not required.
 In situations where the department’s mission cannot be carried out unless overtime work is authorized, overtime work may be allowed.
 Departments should follow procedures established by their Vice President for obtaining prior authorization for use of overtime.